vmware-archive/graphite-nozzle/README.md

 ## Metrics Overview

+Following is a brief overview of the metrics that graphite-nozzle will extract from the Firehose and send off to Graphite.

-### ValueMetric
+### ContainerMetric

-Any ValueMetric Event that appears on the Firehose will be sent through to StatsD as a Gauge metric.
-This includes metrics such as numCPUS, numGoRoutines, memoryStats, etc. These metrics appear in the Graphite web UI under `Graphite.stats.gauges.<statsdPrefix>.ops.<Origin>`.
-Note that the values get sent as int64s so there may be a small loss of precision if the original values are floats.
+CPU, RAM and disk usage metrics for app containers will be sent through to StatsD as a Gauge metric.
+Note that ContainerMetric Events will not appear on the Firehose by default (at the moment) so you'll need to run a separate app to generate these.
+There is a sample ContainerMetric-generating app included in the noaa repository [here](https://github.com/cloudfoundry/noaa/tree/master/container_metrics_sample).
+These metrics appear in the Graphite Web UI under `Graphite.stats.gauges.<statsdPrefix>.apps.<appID>.<containerMetric>.<instanceIndex>`.

 ### HTTPStartStop